oh-lang/oh/wishlist.md

 )   # will print one of the above due to randomness.
 # equivalent to `q(fn(): random() > 0.5)` or `q({random() > 0.5})`

-# defining a lambda still requires a name, feel free to use the default:
+# defining a lambda usually requires a name, feel free to use the default:
 q(fn(): True)
+# or you can use this notation, without the name:
+q({True})

 # or you can do multiline:
 X; bool